GLOBAL MARKETS-China share plunge smacks world markets; S&P, Nasdaq in correction

 “Anybody with a pulse was nervous when the market opened,” said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.

-Monday’s trading volume exceeded 14 billion shares, double the 7 billion daily average for the month to date, calculated by BATS Global Markets.
-In comparison, about 10.6 billion shares changed hands in Friday’s selloff.
+Monday’s trading volume was almost 14 billion shares, according to Reuters data.
+This was roughly twice the 7 billion daily average for the month to date, calculated by BATS Global Markets.
+In comparison, 10.6 billion shares changed hands in Friday’s selloff.

 Oil prices settled sharply down after plunging to six-and-a-half year lows.
 Safe-haven U.S. government and German bonds, as well as the yen and the euro , rallied as currency concerns kicked in due to China’s recent currency devaluation.